Noise-induced periodicity in a frustrated network of interacting diffusions

-Intuitively, the mechanism behind the emergence of periodicity in our system is similar to the one described in \cite{FMD2016}.
+Intuitively, the mechanism behind the emergence of periodicity in our system is similar to the one in \cite{FMD2016} and can be described as follows.
 Imagine to start with two independent communities, that is, particles evolve according to system \eqref{micro:dyn} with $\theta_{12}=\theta_{21}=0$.
 When the intra-population interaction strengths $\theta_{11}$ and $\theta_{22}$ are large enough, each population tends to its own rest state, that one may guess to be (close to) one of the minima of the double well potential $V(x)=\frac{x^4}{4}-\frac{x^2}{2}$ (see \cite{Daw83}).
-However, as soon as the two populations are linked together within an interaction network with $\theta_{12}\theta_{21}<0$, they form a frustrated pair of systems where the rest state of the first is not compatible with the rest position of the second.
+The key aspect, which we believe makes the model under consideration interesting, is that linking the two populations together within an interaction network with $\theta_{12}\theta_{21}<0$ is not enough for periodic behaviors to appear.
+Dynamical frustration and, in turn, oscillations arise only when the noise intensity is large enough, as the interaction terms in system \eqref{micro:dyn} are switched on by the noise.
+Indeed, when $\sigma=0$ and all the particles in a same population share the same initial condition, the system is attracted to an equilibrium point where $x_j^{(N)}=y_k^{(N)}=m_1^{(N)}=m_2^{(N)}$ ($j=1, \dots, N_1$; $k=1, \dots, N_2$) - see Fig.~\ref{fig:small_vs_big_noise} - and, thus, the interaction terms vanish.
+It follows that the zero-noise dynamics does not display any periodic behavior.
+On the contrary, if $\sigma$ is positive and sufficiently large, particles do not get stuck at equilibrium points, as diffusion is enhanced, and the interaction terms start playing a role, generating dynamical frustration.
+The two populations form now a frustrated pair of systems where the rest state of the first is not compatible with the rest position of the second.
 As a consequence, the dynamics does not settle down to a fixed equilibrium and keeps oscillating.

-In our view, what makes the model under consideration interesting is that dynamical frustration and, in turn, oscillations of the empirical means appear only when the noise intensity is large enough.
-In this respect, it is fundamental to notice that the interaction terms in system \eqref{micro:dyn} are switched on by the noise.
-When $\sigma=0$ and all the particles in a same population share the same initial condition, the system is attracted to an equilibrium point where $x_j^{(N)}=y_k^{(N)}=m_1^{(N)}=m_2^{(N)}$ ($j=1, \dots, N_1$; $k=1, \dots, N_2$) and, thus, the interaction terms vanish.
-As a consequence, the zero-noise dynamics does not display any periodic behavior.
-If $\sigma$ is positive and sufficiently large, the particles do not get stuck at equilibrium points, as diffusion is enhanced, and the interaction terms start playing a role, generating dynamical frustration.
 Therefore, the noise is responsible for the emergence of a stable rhythm (see Section~\ref{sec:M2}).
 This feature is the hallmark of the phenomenon of noise-induced periodicity.